Patrick Ewing: New York Knicks (1985–2000)

 Although injuries marred his first year in the league, he was voted NBA Rookie of the Year and named to the NBA All-Rookie First Team after averaging 20 points, 9 rebounds, and 2 blocks per game.
 Soon after he was considered one of the premier centers in the league.
 Ewing enjoyed a successful career; eleven times named an NBA All-Star, once named to the All-NBA First Team, six times a member of the All-NBA Second Team, and named to the NBA All-Defensive Second Team three times.
 He was a member of the original Dream Team at the 1992 Olympic Games.
-He was also given the honor of being named one of the 50 Greatest Players in NBA History.
+He was named one of the 50 Greatest Players in NBA History.

 In the 1992 Eastern Conference Semifinals, the Knicks played the defending NBA champion Chicago Bulls and Michael Jordan.
-Ewing was unstoppable in Game 1, finishing with 34 points, 16 rebounds, and 6 blocks, and the Knicks beat Chicago 94–89.
+Ewing finished Game 1 with 34 points, 16 rebounds, and 6 blocks, and the Knicks beat Chicago 94–89.
 The Knicks were facing elimination in Game 6 when Ewing had one of the greatest games of his career.
 The team trailed 3–2 in the series, and Ewing was limited physically by a bad ankle sprain, but he helped the Knicks beat the Bulls 100–86 by scoring 27 points.
 NBC announcer Marv Albert called it a "Willis Reed-type performance", but the Knicks were ultimately eliminated in Game 7 in a blowout, 110–81.

-In an April 14, 1993, game, between the Knicks and the Charlotte Hornets, the Ewing suffered a moment of embarrassment when Muggsy Bogues, a 5 ft 3 in point guard for the Hornets, managed to knock the ball loose as Ewing was shooting.
+In an April 14, 1993, game, between the Knicks and the Charlotte Hornets, Muggsy Bogues, a 5 ft 3 in point guard for the Hornets, managed to knock the ball loose as Ewing was shooting.
 The team looked like it was going to advance to the NBA Finals when they took a 2–0 lead over Michael Jordan and the Chicago Bulls.
 Both teams battled well, each winning on its home court in the first 4 games.
 However, the Bulls stunned the Ewing-led Knicks, winning Game 5 in New York 97–94 after Ewing's teammate, Charles Smith, was repeatedly blocked down low by Bulls defenders on the game's final possession.
 The Bulls would go on to win Game 6 96–88 and then claim their third straight NBA title.
 This would be one more season in which Ewing had to deal with no championships, despite the fact that the Knicks had the best regular-season record in the Eastern Conference at 60–22 and had the second-best record in the NBA, behind the Phoenix Suns, who were 62–20.